 1996-1998 A move back to the mainland led to a short stint at the Gloucestershire Echo newspaper.
 Jackie then moved to ITV West in Bristol, initially as a general reporter then specialising in crime.
 She went on to become a regular newsreader for the station and co-presented ITV West crime series Crimestoppers Special and crime documentary Who Killed Louise?

-1998 Ready for the big move into network TV, Jackie began a stint as a freelance reporter and presenter, working for Central Television, Five and GMTV.
+1998 Ready for the big move into network TV, Jackie began a stint as a freelance reporter and presenter, working for Central Television, Five News and GMTV.

 1998-2008 Jackie got her big break when GMTV offered her a job.
 She spent over nine years with Europe’s biggest breakfast show, initially as a reporter/producer and stand-in correspondent covering bureaux including Belfast, New York and LA.
 Later she was promoted to roving correspondent, covering major stories like the Kosovo crisis, Soham murders, 2004 Athens Olympics, Asian tsunami and disappearance of Madeleine McCann.
 Jackie also regularly stood in as a newsreader and GMTV Newshour presenter on the famous sofa.